Adrienne Janic: Career and life

 She has primarily worked as a television host including as a co-host of TLC's Overhaulin', an automotive, reality-television series.
 She was also a host of Hot Import Nights (2008), an automotive show on the Speed Channel.
 On 12 September 2015, it was announced that she and Mike Phillips of Autogeek will host a new Velocity TV show Competition Ready.

-She has appeared in several films including appearing as an Supporting role (actor) in the film National Lampoon's Cattle Call (2006).
-From 2004 to 2006, Janic was one of the Fantanas, a group of promotional models that was created to promote Fanta brand of soft drinks in the U.S. In 2009 she was a Co-hostess, with Tinker Keck (as Ty 'Tinker' Keck), of an infomercial for the "AbRocket" Fat Blasting System.
+She has appeared in several films including appearing in a supporting role in the film National Lampoon's Cattle Call (2006).
+From 2004 to 2006, Janic was one of the Fantanas, a group of promotional models that was created to promote Fanta brand of soft drinks in the U.S. In 2009 she was a co-hostess, with Tinker Keck (as Ty 'Tinker' Keck), of an infomercial for the "AbRocket" Fat Blasting System.

 Janic is of Serbian and Mexican descent.
 She is married to Bud Brutsman, a video producer and television producer.